SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-4.md

 ---
 layout: default
-title: Chapter Four
+title: Pillar IV
 nav_order: 7
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Four: The Eucharist of Light
+## Pillar IV: The Eucharist of Light

 <i>Entanglement, Ingestion, and the Reweaving of the Divine Mirror</i>